 The Direct Debit Guarantee protects customers against payments made in error or fraudulently.
 This entitles customers to full and immediate refund of any payment they claim has been taken in error.

-In practice, around 0.1% of GoCardless payments are charged back, of which 80% occur within 100 days of the original payment submission.
+In practice, significantly less than 0.1% of GoCardless payments are charged back, of which 80% occur within 100 days of the original payment submission.
 Less than 0.005% of payments are charged back more than a year after payment submission and over 1/3 of indemnity claim requests occur before the money has been transferred to you by GoCardless.
 Moreover, GoCardless helps you manage indemnity claims by working with you and your customer to understand the reason, and retake the payment if appropriate.

 If you would like more information on how to reduce your Direct Debit failure rates, please get in touch with our experts on 020 8338 9537.
 You can also send us a message through the following form: